 Andrea Kleine is a novelist, choreographer, performance artist, and essayist.
 She is a five-time MacDowell Colony fellow and a New York Foundation for the Arts fellow.
 Her debut novel, CALF, was described by Publishers' Weekly as "unsettling, scary, and often brilliant" and named one of their Best Fiction Books of 2015.
-Her new novel, EDEN, will be published by Houghton Mifflin Harcourt in 2018.
+Her new novel, EDEN, will be published by Houghton Mifflin Harcourt on July 10, 2018.

 Her critical writing has been published in PAJ: a journal of performance and art, BOMB, LitHub, Los Angeles Review of Books, and on her blog, The Dancers Will Win.